VeRCYe Pipeline Inputs Documentation

 We expect your data to initially be a shapefile (.shp).
 To extract individual regions into GeoJSONs, we provide a conversion script.
 If your shapefile has

-• A: Mixed Administrative Levels: Use apsim/prepare_shapefile.py to standardize the shapefile before conversion.
-Then proceed with B.
+utils/prepare_shapefile.pyto standardize the shapefile before conversion.
+Then proceed with B. - B: Geoemtries at a single administrative level: Use

 File Naming Convention